What is a Centrifugal Barrel Tumbler?

-High energy centrifugal barrel finishing machines are the fastest and most cost-effective method for deburring and/or polishing large quantities of metal parts at once.
-Also known as rotary tumblers or harperizer systems, centrifugal barrel finishing machines use a cyclical sliding action to grind the metal surface.
+Centrifugal barrel finishing machines are the fastest and most cost-effective method for deburring or polishing large quantities of metal parts at once.
+Also known as an industrial tumbler, rotary tumbler, metal parts tumbler or harperizer, a centrifugal barrel tumbling machine grinds metal surfaces using a cyclical sliding action.
 Centrifugal barrel finishing is a type of mass finishing.

 Mass finishing is a set of manufacturing processes that applies surface finishing to large quantities of parts simultaneously.
 In mass finishing, loose metal parts are placed in a container, and the motion of the container creates friction on the metal surface.
 This friction results in a cutting action on the metal surface, which can vary from heavy grinding to fine polishing.